Esri/arcgis-maps-sdk-kotlin-toolkit/microapps/AuthenticationApp/README.md

 # Authentication Microapp

-The Authentication Microapp demonstrates the use of the `Authenticator` component.
-The app also provides a testbed for testing different authentication challenges.
+The Authentication Microapp demonstrates the use of the `Authenticator` component, which can also be used as a platform for experimenting with authentication related API.
 For more information on the `Authenticator` component and how it works, see the [Readme](../../toolkit/authentication/README.md).

 ![](screenshot.png)

 ## Usage

-On startup, the app presents the user with a text field containing a portal url.
-When the user presses load, the portal at the url in the field will be loaded and issue an authentication challenge (if required).
-The info screen below will display the portal info if the portal was successfully loaded, or the error if it failed to load.
+On startup, the app presents the user with a editable text field containing a portal URL.
+Upon pressing the "Load" button, a portal will be created and loaded.
+If the portal is secured, it may potentially issue an authentication challenge.
+If the portal is successfully loaded, the info screen below will display the portal info JSON, otherwise it will display the loading error.

-The "Use OAuth" checkbox controls whether the app will configure the `Authenticator` to use OAuth (by setting the `AuthenticatorState.oAuthUserConfiguration`) or not.
+The "Use OAuth" checkbox controls whether the `Authenticator` will use OAuth to load the `Portal`.
 The "Signout" button clears any saved credentials.

-To use OAuth sign in with a different URL than `https://www.arcgis.com`, the `AuthenticationAppViewModel.oAuthUserSignInConfiguration` should be changed:
+To load a different Portal URL with OAuth, the `AuthenticationAppViewModel.oAuthUserConfiguration` should be changed to match the portal's configuration.

 ```kotlin
 private val oAuthUserConfiguration = OAuthUserConfiguration(